 The Terme di Caracalla are some of Rome's most massive—yet least visited—ruins.
 They're also a peek into how Romans turned "bathing" into one of the most lavish leisure activities imaginable.

 Begun in AD 206 by the emperor Septimius Severus and completed by his son, Caracalla, the 28-acre complex could accommodate 1,600 bathers at a time.
-Along with an Olympic-size swimming pool and baths, the complex also boasted two different gymnasiums for weightlifting, boxing, and wrestling, a library with both Latin and Greek texts, and shops, restaurants, and gardens.
-All of the services depended on slaves, who checked clients' robes, rubbed them down, and saw to all of their needs.
+Along with an Olympic-size swimming pool and baths, the complex also had two gymnasiums for weightlifting, boxing, and wrestling; a library with both Latin and Greek texts; and gardens.
+All the services depended on slaves, who checked clients' robes, rubbed them down, and saw to all of their needs.
 Under the magnificent marble pavement of the stately halls, other slaves toiled in a warren of tiny rooms and passages, stoking the fires that heated the water.

 Taking a bath was a long and complex process—which makes more sense if you see it, first and foremost, as a social activity.
 You began in the sudatoria, a series of small rooms

 resembling saunas, where you sat and sweated.
 From these you moved to the caldarium, a large, circular room that was humid rather than simply hot.
 This was where the actual business of washing went on.
 You used a strigil, or scraper, to get the dirt off; if you were rich, your slave did this for you.
 Next stop: the warm(-ish) tepidarium, which helped you start cooling down.
 Finally, you splashed around in the frigidarium, a swimming pool filled with cold water.